-- An SRM-ban was introduced in BE and LUX in February 1998.
+- An SRM-ban was introduced in February 1998.

 - The following tissues are defined as SRM:

 - The skull, eye, tonsils, and spinal cord of bovines, ovines, and caprines above 1 year of age.

 - The spleen for all ruminants.

 - Fallen stock older than 1 year of age.

-2.222 Fate of SRMs
+2.222 Fate of SRM

-- The Commission veterinary report from February 1998 to Belgium highlighted deficiencies in the SRM controls. - The staining of SRM/SBO material was insufficient, and the SRM was not fully removed at the slaughterhouses.

-- There were problems in identifying the correct age of fallen stock, which is essential if one wants to prevent fallen stock above 1 year of age from being rendered. - At the slaughterhouses a mixing of SRM with non-SRM was observed. - The observed cleaning of transport vehicles between consignments was insufficient to avoid cross contamination of SRM-free batches with SRMs. - The SRM have to be incinerated.
+- SRM have to be incinerated. - The FVO-report from February 1998 highlighted deficiencies in the SRM controls. - The staining of SRM/SBO material was insufficient, and the SRM was not fully removed at the slaughterhouses. - There were problems in estimating/identifying the correct age of fallen stock, which is essential if one wants to prevent fallen stock above 1 year of age from being rendered.
+A fully operational SANITEL-B should overcome this problem. - At the slaughterhouses a mixing of SRM with non-SRM was observed. - The observed cleaning of transport vehicles between consignments was insufficient to avoid cross contamination of SRM-free batches with SRMs.